-Frank et al. (2016) argued that the capelin stock off NL did not collapse; instead, they postulated that the offshore surveys failed to detect large capelin aggregations since 1991 because of spatio-temporal mismatch between the survey and the stock.
-Specifically, they hypothesized that post-1991 either 1) capelin changed their migratory patterns while the timing of the acoustic survey has remained constant leading to a spatio-temporal mismatch between the survey and the stock or 2) the capelin stock has become less migratory and is remaining in inshore, and is, therefore, undetected by the offshore surveys.
-Support for the hypothesis of non-collapse of capelin was based on changes in the biology of capelin post-1991 (e.g., distribution and demography), re-analysis of the offshore research surveys (multi-species bottom trawl and acoustic), and the response of various components of the ecosystem [e.g., zooplankton, Atlantic cod (Gadus morhua), seabirds, seals] to the large-scale changes that occurred during the early 1990s (Frank et al. 2016).
+Frank et al. (2016) argued that the capelin stock off NL did not collapse; alternatively, they argued ed that the offshore surveys failed to detect large capelin aggregations since 1991 because of spatio-temporal mismatch between the surveys and the stock.
+Specifically, they hypothesized that post-1991 either 1) capelin changed their migratory patterns while the timing of the acoustic survey remained constant leading to a spatio-temporal mismatch between the survey and the stock or 2) the capelin stock has become less migratory and is remaining in inshore, and is, therefore, undetected by the offshore surveys.
+Support for the hypothesis of non-collapse of capelin was based on changes in the biology of capelin post-1991 (e.g., distribution and demography), re-analysis of the offshore research surveys (multi-species bottom trawl and acoustic), and the response of various components of the ecosystem [e.g., zooplankton, Atlantic cod (Gadus morhua), seabirds, seals] to the large-scale changes that occurred since the early 1990s (Frank et al. 2016).
 The objective of this paper is to assess the empirical support for the hypotheses of stock collapse (DFO 2015) vs non-collapse (Frank et al. 2016) using all available data.

 Methods